Skip to Main Content

 Cindy Fisher is a Licensed Clinical Professional Counselor with over a decade of experience helping adults and adolescents.
 She is experienced in providing individual and group therapy through private practice and working with individuals experiencing issues concerning anxiety, depression, relationships, life transitions, grief, stress management, anger management, and substance use.
 She leads individual and group sessions, as well as intensive outpatient therapy and other group therapy with special issue focus.
 “My approach is rooted in the belief that each person comes to me with a unique set of beliefs and life experiences.
 Effective therapy must embrace those individual needs.
 I enjoy developing a strong rapport in a safe, nurturing environment that helps each person focus on goals for positive life change.”

-Locations: Rosecrance Virtual and Rosecrance Therapies – Frankfort
+Locations: Rosecrance Frankfort and Rosecrance Virtual

 Caroline Golko, M.S., LSW